 My conclusion: The Ridge Merino Solstice stands out as an affordable all-around merino sun hoody.
-Though the 145 g/m fabric isn’t ideal for the hottest days, it does everything else really well: sun protection, durability, and no-see-through looks especially.
+Though the fabric feels a little heavy for the hottest days, it does everything else really well: sun protection, durability, comfort, and no-see-through looks especially.
 The larger hood is a matter of personal preference, but overall the design is thoughtful and the fit is forgiving.

 Solstice Hoodie Pros:

-- Fabric is relatively durable for lightweight merino
+- Fabric is very durable for lightweight merino

 - Sleeves are plenty long; thumb loops help with sun protection

 - UPF 30 sun protection does its job well